No Plot

 You may accuse me of wandering a bit here, since I previously stated that breaking rules is commonplace and no one cares.
 But that's true only if the story is sufficiently entertaining.
 Once that shield is lowered, the story is open to every imaginable criticism.

-My biggest problem with the Return of the Jedi is the ghost image of the older/wiser Darth Vader, who ultimately makes the right decision over a lifetime of experience, is replaced in the revised movie version with the whiny, self-absorbed, directionless, undisciplined, pitiful, and foolish young Anakin character everyone hated in the movie prequels.
+My biggest problem with Return of the Jedi is the ghost image of the older/wiser Darth Vader, who ultimately makes the right decision over a lifetime of experience, is replaced in the revised movie version with the whiny, self-absorbed, directionless, undisciplined, pitiful, and foolish young Anakin character everyone hated in the movie prequels.

 It is precisely because of the elder Darth Vader's ultimate decision that he is able to stand with the ghosts of Obi-Wan and Yoda.
 Furthermore, Luke Skywalker would have had no emotional connection to the younger Anakin and would not even have known who he was.
 When he saw the young Anakin standing with the others, he should have stopped smiling and said, "Um, wait—who are you?"
 That's what I would have done.